Tips for Using Your Smartphone to Search and Apply for Jobs

 Even though most people use their phone for some component of job hunting, mobile job searching doesn't always translate into mobile job applications.
 That's because the application process can be lengthy on a site that isn't designed for mobile job applications.

 There can be pages of information you'll have to enter to apply.
+In some cases, you may need to upload files (such as your resume), which is easier on a computer than a phone.
 If you use a job board or job search engine, they may have a process in place where you can seamlessly apply.
 Otherwise, it can be simpler to keep track of the job and apply from your home computer.

-Even if you opt not to apply on your phone, and job seekers are three times more likely to apply for a job from a computer than a phone, you can still effectively use your smartphone for job hunting.
-There are many apps for iPhones, iPads and Android phones that make it easy to look for jobs, and there are other tools you can use to job hunt using your phone.
+There are many apps for tablets and phones (both iOS and Android) that make it easy to look for jobs, and there are other tools you can use to job hunt using your phone.

 Here's how to tap mobile to enhance and expedite your job search.

-There are many job search apps available for smartphones and tablets.
+There are many job search apps available for phones and tablets.
 You can download apps that search for jobs by keyword and location, email job listings, keep track of your contacts, and even create a resume.
-For example, you can use the Beyond.com Search Jobs iPhone or Android App to search for jobs, save jobs, and email job listings so you can access them from your computer.

 Use a Job Site